podolskiya/machine_learning_exercises/README.md

 # machine_learning_foundations
-Collection of various machine learning exercises.
+Collection of various machine learning exercises and/or small projects.